ceph/cbt/README.md

 ## USER AND NODE SETUP

+NOTE: you can use CBT on a cluster created with ceph-deploy or ceph-ansible, but you MUST set "use-existing: True" in the cluster YAML section!
+Failure to do this may destroy any pre-existing cluster.
+The default is currently "use-existing: False".

 In addition to the above software, a number of nodes must be available to run tests.
 These are divided into several categories.
 Multiple categories can contain the same host if it is assuming multiple roles (running OSDs and a mon